Beginning a life-changing career as a psychologist starts with one of the 30 best accredited online colleges for psychology.

-Jobs in this sector include case workers, counselors, behavioral analysts, program manners, and even corrections officers.
+Jobs in this sector include caseworkers, counselors, behavioral analysts, program manners, and even corrections officers.

 You could also work in an adjacent field, such as business.
 If you major in psychology, you will have a unique understanding of the human mind that will position you perfectly to understand your clients, customers, and employees.
-You could work as an employee counselor, a job analyst, or a public relations specialist.
+You could work as an employment counselor, a job analyst, or a public relations specialist.

-Is it Better to Have a Bachelor of Science (BS) or a Bachelor of Arts (BA) in Psychology?
+Is it better to have a Bachelor of Science (BS) or a Bachelor of Arts (BA) in psychology?

 The short answer to this question is that it doesn’t matter much.
 In fact, there is very little difference between the two degrees.
 Often, the requirements for the two degrees overlap almost perfectly.